dburriss/dburriss.github.io/_posts/2017-03-21-aspect-rating.md

 ### Enthusiasm

 Are team members excited to come to work?
 Excited to work on the project/product?
 Happy to work together?
 This forms a symbiotic relationship with all the others and will go down if any of the others stay down and when it does go down, all the others will drop even faster from the feedback effect.
-It is the canary , so what it well.
+It is the canary, so watch it well.

 ## Analysis

-This was from the teams first retrospective and as mentioned the direction was shaky from the start, so this was actually better thane expected from a young team (with experienced members).
+This was from the team's first retrospective and as mentioned the direction was shaky from the start, so this was actually better than expected from a young team (with experienced members).
 If anything surprises you be sure to spend a large amount of time drilling into what is going on there.
 From this retrospective we implemented a few more process items that showed immediate benefit.
 I cannot stress the significance of this enough.

 The team identified a problem, and an agile process (think demo, refinement, etc.) was introduced because the pain was felt and a balm was applied.
 How many things do you do and care about in your life that have no benefit to you or anyone you care about?
 Why should development be any different?
 Only solve problems that exist.
 Before Agile was a label, [agile was a characteristic](agile-is-a-characteristic) of a team.